ncatlab/nlab-content/pages/1/0/7/4/24701/content.md

 $$\mathrm{trans}^{\mathcal{T}_\mathcal{U}}(A, B):(A =_\mathcal{U} B) \simeq (\mathcal{T}_\mathcal{U}(A) \simeq \mathcal{T}_\mathcal{U}(B))$$
 for all encodings $A:\mathcal{U}$ and $B:\mathcal{U}$.

-One could also internalize the type of equivalences inside of the universe $\mathcal{U}$, but that requires the universe be closed under identity types, function types, pi types, product types, and sigma types.
+Universes are usually also required to be closed under identity types, function types, pi types, product types, and sigma types.

 A universe $\mathcal{U}$ is closed under identity types if it has an internal encoding of identity types in the universe: Given an element $A:\mathcal{U}$, there is a function $\mathrm{Id}_A^\mathcal{U}:\mathcal{T}_\mathcal{U}(A) \times \mathcal{T}_\mathcal{U}(A) \to \mathcal{U}$ and for all elemments $a:\mathcal{T}_\mathcal{U}(A)$ and $b:\mathcal{T}_\mathcal{U}(A)$ an equivalence
 $$\mathrm{canonical}_{\mathrm{Id}_A}(a, b):\mathcal{T}_\mathcal{U}(\mathrm{Id}_A^\mathcal{U}(a, b)) \simeq (a =_{\mathcal{T}_\mathcal{U}(A)} b)$$